NotJustPCs/PHPCRUDOperationsWithXml/README.md

 As layout I Used Foundation 6 and font awesone for the icon, so this web application is responsive.

-I used also inside the php code a php method for prevent the attack from XSS so for example if you add "<script>Alert("Ciao")</script>" it will save only alert("ciao");
+I used also inside the php code a php method for prevent the attack from XSS

 [![Codacy Badge](https://api.codacy.com/project/badge/grade/c8d8743a389e4c8c909f80cc6d478f9d)](https://www.codacy.com/app/francesco-malagrino/SkybetTech)